gradle/gradle/subprojects/docs/src/docs/release/notes.md

 When introduced in Gradle 2.5, [continuous build](userguide/continuous_build.html) only observed changes that occurred after a build had completed.
 Continuous build will now trigger a rebuild when an input file is changed during build execution.

 Following a build, if changes were detected, Gradle will report a list of file changes and begin execution of a new build.
-If a task modifies its own inputs, this can lead to a build cycle where each build triggers another build.
-You can diagnose this sort of problem by looking at the list of files that changed and which task has those files as inputs.

 ### Support for controlling test execution order in TestNG